 Our Award winners are the ‘action heroes’ of the conservation world and they need your help.
 They identify and address threats to wildlife by working with local communities to find mutually beneficial solutions to problems including the loss of natural habitat, overexploitation of wild resources, and human-wildlife conflict.
 Importantly, our winners are usually nationals of the countries where they work, and by training local people, are creating the next generation of conservation leaders.

 One of the most cost-effective and direct-impact charities working to protect the environment.

 By becoming a Friend of the Whitley Fund for Nature, you will be supporting the charity to find and fund a growing network of effective conservation leaders.
 Friends are invited to our annual Whitley Awards Ceremony in London, where Awards are presented by our patron, HRH The Princess Royal.
 Please read our WFN Friends Booklet which explains how to become a Friend and how your donation will be used.

 The Friends have an annual fundraising target of £100,000 and are supported by our Friends Committee.
-If you are interested in becoming a Friend or would like to join the Committee, please contact WFN’s Donor Relationship Officer, Rebecca Sennett.
+If you are interested in becoming a Friend or would like to join the Committee, please contact WFN’s Donor Relationship Manager, Rebecca Sennett.

 Major Donors and named Whitley Awards

 Whitley Awards and Continuation Funding grants are also made possible by the generosity of our Major Donors (£50,000+).
 If you are interested in becoming a Major Donor and would like to discuss the possibility of sponsoring a named Award, please contact Rebecca Sennett.